The Halloween Movies Ranked

 12. Halloween Resurrection (2002)

 Unless you love the idea of watching Michael Myers get beat up by Busta Rhymes, you should skip this one.
-Awful.
 The only reason that it’s ranked higher than Curse is that it has a more coherent storyline: Michael killing a bunch of people who are filming a reality show at his childhood home.

 11. Halloween Ends (2022)

-Halloween Ends is a ridiculous, insultingly stupid ending to David Gordon Green’s trilogy.
+Halloween Ends is a ridiculous, insultingly stupid ending to director David Gordon Green’s trilogy.
 Michael spends most of the movie hiding in a sewer.
 He is replaced by a boring copycat killer.
-The series is capped off (for now) with a stale, anticlimactic ending.
+This is the Halloween equivalent to Friday the 13th Part V: A New Beginning, a horrible movie that replaces Jason with a copycat in a hockey mask.

 Related: Movie Review: Halloween Ends